okezieuc/the.okezie.blog/content/posts/Making AMP Stories/free-and-easy-ways-to-create-amp-stories.md

 ## Final Verdict

 MakeStories beats Ampstor in majority of the factors considered most especially site responsiveness and ease of use, which ii consider very important.
-However Ampstor beats MakeStories on the most important factor to me which is the ammount of templates that are available so I will say that if you plan on creating just one or two stories MakeStories will be perfect for you but if you plan on creating a lot, then you have a big decision before you - to choose a large number of very good themes(Ampstor) or to choose an easier to use but less diverse in templates (MakeStories)
+However Ampstor beats MakeStories on the most important factor to me which is the ammount of templates that are available so I will say that if you plan on creating just one or two stories MakeStories will be perfect for you but if you plan on creating a lot, then you have a big decision before you - to choose a large number of very good themes(Ampstor) or to choose the one that is easier to use but less diverse in templates (MakeStories)

 If you feel like you want to have more control over what the pages you make look like, then you can create your own template.
 I creates a detailed introduction to writeing code for AMP soties